 If we want students to become sophisticated readers and great writers of fairy tales, they need to read them.
 No doubt your school or classroom library has quite a collection, so begin by reading several of your favorite fairy tales to your students.

 To help students begin thinking about the style and genre of fairy tales, brainstorm some common elements of a fairy tale.
 Students are likely to suggest the “Once upon a time…“ beginning to almost every tale.
 Prompt students to keep thinking until they come up with several common themes like witches, fairies, forests, magic, and castles.
 Bring up the idea of patterns and numbers and see if they can identify the use of 3's and 7's in many of the stories.

 You may also want to read different versions of the same fairy tale by two different authors or two different cultures.
 Use this as the foundation for critical thinking about the similarities and differences between them.

 Students love comparing books to film adaptations, so this may be another avenue to encourage critical thinking.
 You don't even have to watch the movies in your classroom, since many students have already seen several fairy tale-based movies.

-With Valentines’ Day in the month of February, I created a Venn-style comparison for the Grimm brother version and the Disney movie version using intersecting Hearts.
-You can find a basic version of this template in the February Month-by-Month folder in the Wixie Activities library or on the Trading Post.
+With Valentine's Day in the month of February, I created a Venn-style comparison for the Grimm brother version and the Disney movie version using intersecting Hearts.
+You can find a basic version of this template in the February Month-by-Month folder in the Curriculum library at your Wixie home page.